jjhester/Guide-CEH-Practical-Master/enumeration.md

 ### SMB
 Port 445
-* `smb-enum-shares` on nmap will retun network shares.
+* `smb-enum-shares` on nmap will retun network shares for Windows.
-* `smb-enum-users` on nmap will retun network shares.
+* `smb-enum-users` on nmap will retun network users for Windows.
+* `smb-enum-groups` on nmap will retun network workgroups for Windows.
+* `smbclient` is a Linux tool to access Windows shares.

 ### LDAP
 Port 389